10th in a series about classroom headphones and headsets.

 “The 3068AV headphones have a volume adjustment so the kids aren’t blasted out with some programs that override the volume adjustment”

 There are six Califone headphones which have volume control on the earcups.
-The rugged, monaural 2924AVPV headphone and the 2924AVPS stereo headphone each has a volume control on one earcup as do the wireless CLS7XX series, 35IR and 34IR headphones.
+The rugged 2924AVPS series headphones have volume controls on one earcup as do the wireless CLS7XX series, HIRKT1 wireless headphones.
 The best selling Switchable Mono/Stereo 3068AV headphone has a volume control knob on each earcup for comfort.
 Shares Leta Lemon, a Kindergarten teacher from Phoenix, AZ: “The 3068AV headphones have a volume adjustment so the kids aren’t blasted out with some programs that override the volume adjustment I set on the computers.”
 Not only does it matter to have the appropriate earcup size suitable for individual students to protect their hearing but having volume controls on those earcups is also an essential component.
 This type of safety feature not only helps children to hear at a proper volume level so as to not cause permanent damage at an early age but it also teaches students the importance of caring about and protecting their long-term hearing for safe listening practices.

 “The 3060AV headphones help our K-5 children to concentrate on the task on the computer screen by filtering out distractive noises.
 It also makes the classroom quieter”